Imsurajr/BookHub/README.md

-# Bookhub
+# BookHub

-Welcome to the Bookhub!
+Welcome to the BookHub!
 This is a mobile app that lets you browse and discover new books, see their descriptions, and read their summaries.
 Here's how you can use it:

 # Features

-The Bookhub comes with a number of features to help you find and discover new books:
+The BookHub comes with a number of features to help you find and discover new books:

 Book descriptions: You can see a short blurb about each book to get a sense of what it's about.